Income Tax Audit Manual

 Depending on the situation, more than one measurement criterion could apply to a particular standard.
 For example, say there was a risk of unreported revenue in an audit.
 The auditor neither reconciled revenue nor did a second supporting IVI test.
 Standard E2-S6 would be rated both measurement criteria:

-3. Reported revenue was not reconciled to the books or the reconciliation was incomplete and/or inaccurate. (not met, CR)
+3. No attempt was made to reconcile reported revenue to the books and records or the reconciliation was incomplete and/or inaccurate. (not met, CR)

-5. The second supporting IVI test was not conducted or was incomplete, inappropriate or inadequate. (not met, CR)
+4. The bank deposit analysis or the second supporting IVI test was not conducted or it was incomplete or inadequate.
+This error resulted in an incorrect conclusion on the IVI Decision Tree. (not met, CR)

 Reference/Learning and Interpretation/Review considerations